President Museveni calls for prayers as Uganda's COVID-19 cases rise | DW | 25.06.2021

 Although the Uganda government has promised to give cash bailouts to vulnerable persons via mobile phone accounts during the lockdown, there is widespread skepticism.
 Ugandans are unhappy about how COVID relief funds were mismanaged last year when the country imposed a similar lockdown.

-While some Ugandans view the measures as draconian, others are more concerned with Museveni's ban on social gatherings such as weddings and funerals.
-"My uncle died during this corona, I never went to bury, because I was adding nothing, I was not going to resurrect him, what difference does it make, just gathering when there is so much danger," a Kampala resident told DW.
+While some view the measures as draconian, others are more concerned with Museveni's ban on social gatherings such as weddings and funerals.
+But the president justified his ban.
+"My uncle died during this corona, I never went to bury, because I was adding nothing, I was not going to resurrect him, what difference does it make, just gathering when there is so much danger," Museveni said.

 "Where do I start from to tell them please you will not attend.
 It is the challenge I am still having."